dclarktown/Light_mice/README.md

 Figure 2: female activity data
 - The "ActogramJ_data" file contains the PIR data and the "wheel_CD" file contains the wheel running data that were read into ActogramJ to create the actograms.
+- The activity count data to compare activity during light cycles is available in the "Count_data_total" file.
 - The same PIR data that was used for the actograms was used for the nparACT analysis and activity count data by light cycle and is available in the "counting_activity_light_dark_cycles" file.

 Figure 3: dam serum data